idvorkin/idvorkin.github.io/_d/SustainableWork.md

 #### Sounds like I'm working less, how will this impact my career

 80/20 rule
-But, if someone is equally efficient and working more hours, their career might go faster, but in my experience unsustaible, miserable, burn out.
+But, if someone is equally efficient and working more hours, their career might go faster, but in my experience unsustainable, miserable, burn out.

 #### Really, you do this